 The year 1979 to 1980 proved to be the most noteworthy in the British Council's 33-year existence in Singapore.
-From the Prime Minister downwards, government leaders called upon the British Council for assistance in ELT, education, cultural and library development and, as a result of rapid and successful responses to their requests, the British Council became increasingly involved in many sectors of Singapore life.
+From the Prime Minister downwards, government leaders called upon the British Council for assistance in English Language Teaching (ELT), education, cultural and library development and, as a result of rapid and successful responses to their requests, the British Council became increasingly involved in many sectors of Singapore life.

 The late Dr Goh Keng Swee, then Minister for Education, Singapore, opened our Collyer Quay premises at the Singapore Rubber House in the presence pf the Director-General of the British Council, Sir John Llewellyn, in February 1979.